omonimus1/competitive-programming/Lectures/data-structures/Lecture03.md

   End for
 ```

+## Counting Sort

+It counts the number of elements having distinct key values.

 ## Merge Sort O(n log n)

-Merge sort is one of the most efficient sorting algorithms.
-It works on the principle of Divide and Conquer.
+It is a Divide and COnque algorithms.
+It divides the input array in two halves, calls itself for the two halves and then merges the two single sorted half.

 Merge sort repeatedly breaks down a list into several sublists until each sublist consists of a single element and merging those sublists in a manner that results into a sorted list.

 Having a subarray [a..b]:
 1. If a==b , the subarray is already sorted.